Two and three point functions in real singlet and complex doublet scalar model: Technical Details

-where the spacial dependence is averaged and the subscript $s$ indicates smearing level (0,1, and 2).
-Given the observation of 3 exponential terms, combination of 3 exponent terms in $O^{h}_{2}(t)$ were used for curve fitting, and the lowest non-zero mass was chosen to calculate scale.
+where the spatial dependence is averaged out and the subscript $s$ indicates smearing level (0,1, and 2).
+Given the observation of 3 exponential terms, combination of 3 exponent terms in $O^{h}_{2}(t)$ were used for curve fitting, and the lowest non-zero mass was chosen to calculate the scale.
 Mathematically,